azmine-iktidar/azmine-iktidar/readme.md

 # 👋 About Me

 I'm Iktidar, a dedicated and experienced freelance Web Developer, Web Designer, and Graphic Designer.
-With a passion for creative projects, I'm here to transform your ideas into reality.
+With a passion for creative projects, I will transform your ideas into reality.
 My expertise spans Web Development, Web Design, Web Animation, App Development, and a keen eye for detail.
 I'm committed to delivering exceptional results that exceed your expectations.

 ## 🌟 Why Work with Me